Minsk agreements: Russia's full-scale invasion of 2022

-History professor Michael Kimmage criticizes the West's position for it being "the opposite of deterrence" and for its weakness.
-"Western policy was an invitation for Putin to go further".
-During 2021, Putin prepared Russia for a full-scale war within Europe.
+In February 2022, French president Emmanuel Macron and US Secretary of State Antony Blinken opined that the Minsk agreements were "the way forward" to end the conflict in Donbas.
+Blinken added that it was an incomplete step as there were other outstanding issues.
 On 15 February 2022, the Russian Duma voted to appeal to President Putin to recognise the self-proclaimed LPR and DPR.
 The next day, a Russian government spokesman acknowledged that officially recognising the Donbas republics would not be in keeping with the Minsk agreements.
 However, he also told journalists that Putin's priority in regulating the situation in Donbas is the implementation of mechanisms adopted under those agreements.
-Russia went on to officially recognise the self-proclaimed Luhansk and Donetsk people's republics on 21 February 2022.
-Following that decision, on 22 February 2022, President Putin said that the Minsk agreements "no longer existed", and that Ukraine, not Russia, was to blame for their collapse, accusing Ukraine of genocide in Donbas in his comments – a statement largely seen as baseless and factually wrong by the wider world, academics studying genocide, and the United Nations.
+Putin went on to officially recognise the self-proclaimed Luhansk and Donetsk people's republics on 21 February 2022.
+The following day, Putin said that the Minsk agreements "no longer existed", and that Ukraine, not Russia, was to blame for their collapse.
+He accused Ukraine of genocide in the Donbas – a statement largely seen as baseless and factually wrong by the wider world, academics studying genocide, and the United Nations.
 Russia then invaded Ukraine on 24 February 2022.

 On 24 August 2022, after a meeting of the Crimea Platform, Ukrainian president Volodymyr Zelenskiy stated that current front lines in the war would not be frozen.
 "At the point where we are, we are not ready for a ceasefire.
 We explained that there will be no Minsk-3, Minsk-5, or Minsk-7.
 We will not play these games, we have lost part of our territories this way … it is a trap".